SkylineCommunications/dataminer-docs/connector-help/connector_help/Meinberg LANTIME IMS-REL API V10.md

 #### Slot ID

-The DataMiner element will not know which slot it needs to represent until the slot ID has been provided.On the **General** page, the **slot ID** must be configured.
+The DataMiner element will not know which slot it needs to represent until the slot ID has been provided.
+On the **General** page, the **slot ID** must be configured.

 #### REST API

-The HTTP communication uses a REST API, which needs to be enabled.On the device's web interface, make sure the **Enable REST API** option is selected under the **general settings** on the **System** page.
+The HTTP communication uses a REST API, which needs to be enabled.
+On the device's web interface, make sure the **Enable REST API** option is selected under the **general settings** on the **System** page.

 #### HTTP Credentials

-The HTTP communication will not be up and running until the necessary HTTP credentials have been provided.On the **Credentials** page of the element, the **user name** and **password** must be configured.
+The HTTP communication will not be up and running until the necessary HTTP credentials have been provided.
+On the **Credentials** page of the element, the **user name** and **password** must be configured.

 ### Web Interface